webmatch/WbmTagManager/readme.md

 =====
 The module will be accessible in backend through a new menu point under the Settings menu tab.

-The plugin comes pre-configured for the default Enhanced Ecommerce Tracking of Google Analytics.
+The plugin comes pre-configured for:
+* Enhanced Ecommerce Tracking of Google Analytics
+* Dynamic Remarketing of Google AdWords

 Use syntax like "$sArticles as $sArticle" as value for properties that are supposed to contain iterative elements.